Skip to main content

 Works with CloudFront for request/response manipulation (primarily URL rewrites).

-Portals backend follows the same principles as any other part of epilot's serverless, api-first architecture.
+Portals backend follows the same principles as any other part of epilot's serverless, API-first architecture.

 • Amazon API Gateway